Minshew rallies Jaguars over Rivers and Colts | Sports-Games

 Minshew rallies Jaguars over Rivers and Colts

 Gardner Minshew completed 19 of 20 passes for 173 yards and three touchdowns Sunday, including the go-ahead score in the fourth quarter that lifted the Jacksonville Jaguars to a season-opening 27-20 win over the visiting Indianapolis Colts.
-Minshew, who hit his last 15 passes, found Keenan Cole wide open down the right sideline for a 22-yard touchdown pass with 5:56 left in the game.
+Minshew, who hit his last 15 passes, found Keelan Cole wide open down the right sideline for a 22-yard touchdown pass with 5:56 left.
 Josh Lambo added a 46-yard field goal with 2:50 to play, his 45th consecutive successful field goal at home.

 Indianapolis scored on its first possession of the year, ripping off a 63-yard drive that required just seven plays.
 Nyheim Hines polished off the march on a 12-yard run for a 7-0 lead only 3:11 into the game.
 But Rivers, who tossed 20 interceptions last year, mixed in a pick early in the second quarter to Henderson that set Jacksonville up at the Colts' 27.
 Four plays later, Minshew hit DJ Chark on a 6-yard touchdown pass with 10:42 left in the half.

 Indianapolis responded with a scoring drive of nearly six minutes, with Hines taking a screen pass from Rivers and turning it into an 8-yard touchdown that made it 14-7.
 Back came the Jaguars with Minshew's 15-yard scoring strike to rookie Laviska Shenault at the 1:38 mark.
-However, the Colts went into halftime with a 17-14 lead when Rivers led a two-minute drill down the field.
-Rookie kicker Rodrigo Blankenship cashed in with a 38-yard field goal just before time expired.
+However, the Colts went into halftime with a 17-14 lead when Rivers led a two-minute drill.
+Rookie kicker Rodrigo Blankenship cashed in with a 38-yard field goal with five seconds left before half.

 - READ MORE ON: